What is laser hair removal?

 Am I a candidate for laser hair removal?

 For the vast majority of people the answer is YES!
 At Body Details we can treat women and men of all ethnicities and skin types.
 Lasers are attracted to pigment of the hair, so if you have white hair or very light blonde hair, that hair may not be treatable.
-However, it is best to schedule a free consultation to determine whether or not your hair is treatable.
+However, it is best to schedule a free virtual consultation to determine whether or not your hair is treatable.
 As a general rule; best results are seen by those with thick dark hair and light skin but True Laser technology is optimized for each individual’s unique skin type, and thereby offers safe and permanent results for virtually all skin tones and hair thicknesses with the exception of fine vellus hairs, aka Peach Fuzz.

 Laser hair removal is most commonly performed on the underarms, legs, bikini area, upper lip, chin, abdomen, back, buttocks, thighs, neck, chest, and arms